Top 14 Venture Capital Firms Investing in Manufacturing Startups

 7. Valhalla Ventures

-Valhalla has a distinct focus on deep tech and hard-to-build sectors, from advanced materials to space travel.
-Their portfolio includes companies like K2 Space, which builds large satellite platforms, and Biofire, the developer of a biometric smart gun.
+The firm's focus is on businesses with foundational technology, from advanced materials and space travel to biotech.
+Their portfolio includes companies like K2 Space, which builds large satellite buses, and Biofire, the developer of a biometric smart gun.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Advanced Materials, Manufacturing, Space Travel, Biotechnology, Energy
+- Industries of focus: Advanced Materials, Biotechnology, Energy, Gaming, Industrial, Manufacturing, Space Travel, Sustainability

 - Geographical presence: Los Angeles, California